Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 CONSIDER PRIVATE /SHARED AIRPORT TRANSFERS

-Get ready for higher prices on services like Uber.
-During the transportation strike of 13 September 2021, the prices for both Kapten and Uber were reported as 2-2.5 times the normal rate when people could secure rides.
+GOOT DO KNOW: Get ready for higher prices on services like Uber.
+During the transportation strike of 13 September 2021, the prices for both Kapten and Uber were reported as 2-2.5 times the normal rate when people could secure rides!

 Book an airport transfer and avoid the strike hassle.
 The good thing about Paris airport transfers is that their price does not change because of a strike, AND their service is not affected by the Paris strikes.
 Whatever happens during a transportation strike in Paris, your driver will be waiting for you at the airport or your hotel.

-We like Welcome‘s transfer services for private transfers; Welcome has good cars and the best English-speaking drivers in Paris.
+I like Welcome Pickups‘ transfer service for private transfers; Welcome Pickups has good cars and the best English-speaking drivers in Paris.

-FLYING EARLY IN THE MORNING?
+FLYING BACK HOME EARLY IN THE MORNING?
 CONSIDER A HOTEL NEAR THE AIRPORT WITH A SHUTTLE SERVICE

 If your flight is leaving Paris early in the morning, have a look at the hotels near your Paris airport, at least for the last night.